vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 ### Recommendations - Run Cluster

 * Spread across three AZs for high availability.
+* Tanzu Service Mesh (TSM) is not installed or is restricted to namespaces that are not for Tanzu Application Platform.

 The Run Cluster includes the following packages:
 ```